kojiishi/snap-height/README.md

 * _space-over_ = (L + BP - (1em - BP)) / 2 - mod((LH + A - D) / 2, L)
 * _space-under_ = (L - BP + (1em - BP)) / 2 - mod((LH - A + D) / 2, L)
-* L: the specified `<lenght>`.
+* L: the specified `<length>`.
 * BP: the specified `<number> * font-size`.
-* LH: the line height of the element.
+* LH: the line height of the fragmentainer.
-* A, D: Ascent/Descent of the primary font of the element.
+* A, D: Ascent/Descent of the primary font of the fragmentainer.

 **ISSUE**: Do we want to apply the same logic to block-level replaced elements?